Top 10 Crypto TikToks to Follow: Memes, Education & More

-The most shocking thing about our new TikTok?
-Guy is – whisper it – loving every minute.
-Turns out that goofing around filming bits with Macey is the perfect tonic to all those hours spent doing research and filming in our studio.
-So, although it’s only been live for a few days, we’re now taking bets in the office as to when it’ll have more followers than the YouTube channel.
-Let’s see what Guy thinks about it then…
+To all of our surprise after not being keen on the idea, Guy is secretly and reluctantly loving every minute of it.
+Turns out that goofing around filming bits with the Coin Bureau team is the perfect tonic to all those hours spent doing research and filming in our studio.
+So, although it's only been live for a short while, we're now taking bets in the office as to when it'll have more followers than the YouTube channel.
+Let's see what Guy thinks about it then…

-Despite being a little camera shy and only appearing on screen in an Anonymous/Guy Fawkes mask, this Canada-based Brit TikTokker has amassed nearly a quarter of a million followers and over three million likes for his videos.
+Despite being a little camera shy often appearing on screen in an Anonymous/Guy Fawkes mask, this Canada-based Brit TikToker has amassed nearly a quarter of a million followers and over three million likes for his videos.
 Not bad considering he’s only been posting since October 2019.

-Wolf’s videos cover a whole load of crypto-related topics, including mining, where to find BTC ATMs, competitions, exchange reviews and, er… hypnotising a rooster.
-He’s also bearish on XRP, which puts him on the same page as us here at the Coin Bureau.
+Wolf’s videos cover a whole load of crypto-related topics, including mining, where to find BTC ATMs, competitions, exchange reviews and, er… hypnotising a rooster

-Another crypto TikTokker with a large following (165k and climbing) who posts regularly and covers a whole load of coins, projects and other crypto topics.
-While many crypto TikTokkers and Instagrammers often focus almost solely on bitcoin, virtualbacon casts his net a whole lot wider.
+Another crypto TikToker with a large following (300k and climbing) who posts regularly and covers a whole load of coins, projects and other crypto topics.
+While many crypto TikTokers and Instagrammers often focus almost solely on Bitcoin, Virtual Bacon casts his net a whole lot wider.

-As well as being ‘obsessed with NFTs’ (he and Guy would get along), virtualbacon has posted recent videos on the likes of Yearn Finance, Cardano, Polkadot, Litecoin and Chainlink.
+As well as being ‘obsessed with NFTs’ (he and Guy would get along), Virtual Bacon has posted videos on the likes of Yearn Finance, Cardano, Polkadot, Litecoin and Chainlink.
 This dude is in it for the long haul and clearly knows his stuff.
 As well as an analyst and educator he’s also a trader who delivers regular updates on what he’s buying, selling and holding.

-‘TikTok’s biggest ETH Bull’ is one of the most engaging characters on our list and his videos all come with a healthy dose of humour. cryptochuck may currently have fewer than 10k followers but his videos are definitely worth checking out and he covers a range of topics besides bitcoin.
+‘TikTok’s biggest ETH Bull’ is one of the most engaging characters on our list and his videos all come with a healthy dose of humour. cryptochuck may currently have just over 10k followers but his videos are definitely worth checking out and he covers a range of topics besides Bitcoin.

-His recent admission that he’d bought 50,000 DOGE and was planning to buy a Tesla if the price went to 30 cents may be something of a hopium overdose, but such is his likeability that you kind of hope it works out for him.
+His admission that he’d bought 50,000 DOGE and was planning to buy a Tesla if the price went to 30 cents may have been something of an entertaining hopium overdose, I wonder if he actually went through with it.

-Another endearing thing about cryptochuck is his willingness to put his hands up when he makes a blunder, such as when he gave a wrong definition of the meaning of market cap in a video from last year.
+Another endearing thing about cryptochuck is his willingness to put his hands up when he makes a blunder, such as when he gave a wrong definition of the meaning of market cap in a video from a while back.
 We all make mistakes, especially in a field as complex and multi-layered as crypto.
 If you’re willing to admit to them (and be funny while doing so) you’re alright in our book.

-This TikTokker is all about investing in the crypto markets and helping you do the same.
+This TikToker is all about investing in the crypto markets and helping you do the same.
 He presents a whole lot of detailed market analysis as well as keeping his followers up to date with the big news events hitting the crypto space.
-Once again, there’s a refreshing lack of bitcoin-only focus, meaning a whole load of other subjects get a look-in.
+Once again, there’s a refreshing lack of Bitcoin-only focus, meaning a whole load of other subjects get a look-in.

-CryptoWendyO is another TikTokker starting to gain some serious traction and currently draws nearly 55,000 followers to her page.
+CryptoWendyO is another TikToker, YouTuber, and notable figure in the crypto industry, drawing over 250k followers.
 Her videos focus on daily crypto news and coin overviews as well as technical analysis to help her followers maximise their gains.
 She’s also good for answering pressing questions from those still finding their feet in the world of crypto.

 With crypto being an all-too-frequently male-dominated space, it’s good to see that not all the experts are guys posting from their basements.
 CryptoWendyO has some of the best analysis out there and her videos also come with her trademark wry humour and kick-ass collection of tattoos.

-CryptoWendyO also works on marketing and promotional campaigns for various crypto projects, so you can rest assured she knows her stuff.
+CryptoWendyO also works on marketing and promotional campaigns for various crypto projects and is a co-host on The Hash from Coindesk TV, so you can rest assured she knows her stuff.
 Her description of Elon Musk as ‘a master troll’ is also bang on the money.

 7. Crypto Economists